EOxServer/eoxserver/docs/sphinx/en/rfc/rfc18.rst

 RPC-based interface shall be implemented in order to trigger actions on the server side.

 Detailed Concept Description
 ----------------------------

+In this chapter, the introduced concepts will be elaborated in detail.

 Layout of the Operator Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~